gholler-sopra/hydrator-plugins/transform-plugins/docs/XMLParser-transform.md

     |           |                    |        |         | literature</genre></subcategory>                    |
     +=========================================================================================================+

-Here, since the subcategory contains child nodes, the plugin will return the complete subcategory node (along with its child elements) as string as ``<subcategory><type>Continental</type><genre>European cuisines</genre></subcategory>`` .
+Here, since the subcategory contains child nodes, the accelerator will return the complete subcategory node (along with its child elements) in the type string as ``<subcategory><type>Continental</type><genre>European cuisines</genre></subcategory>`` .
-This is to ensure that the plugin returns a single XML event for a structured record intead of the two child events:
+This is to ensure that the accelerator returns a single XML event for a structured record instead of the two child events:
  ``<type>Continental</type>`` and ``<genre>European cuisines</genre>``.